 - 32.01 An employee called for jury duty shall be paid the difference between the fee for such service and the amount of straight time earnings lost due to such service.
 When an employee is called back for jury duty, the employee shall not be required to report for work with the Employer: (a) on any day when the employee is required to report for or serve upon jury duty, (b) on any day in a calendar week when the employee will otherwise have worked or served on jury duty for five (5) days, or (c) on the employee is regularly scheduled days off.
 In order to be eligible for such payments, the employee must furnish a written statement from the appropriate public official showing date and time served and the amount of jury pay received. - 32.02 The Employer will make an employee whole for work time lost when the employee is required by the Employer or by subpoena to attend hearings or investigations concerning WSF conducted by the USCG, a court of law or a governmental agency, by payment of the employee's straight time wages less any fees received by the employee.
-This paragraph shall not be applicable where the employee and/or the Union have a beneficial interest in the outcome of the proceedings. - 32.03 In addition to twenty-one (21) days of paid leave granted to employees for required military duty or to take part in training, or drills including those in the National Guard or active status, unpaid military leave will be granted in accordance with RCW 38.40.060 and applicable federal law.
-Employees on military leave will be reinstated as provided in RCW 73.16 and applicable federal law. - 32.04 Employees may be granted leaves of absence limited, except in case of physical disability, to six (6) months in any year without loss of seniority by mutual agreement between the Employer and the Union.
+This paragraph shall not be applicable where the employee and/or the Union have a beneficial interest in the outcome of the proceedings. - 32.03 In addition to twenty-one (21) days of paid leave granted to employees for required military duty or to take part in training, or drills including those in the National Guard or active status, unpaid military leave will be granted in accordance with RCW 38.40.060 and applicable federal law and regulations applying thereto.
+An- Eemployees right to return to employment, seniority, and benefits shall be governed by and limited to the protection afforded in the Uniformed Services Employment and Reemployment Rights Act (USERRA, 20 CFR Part 1002) and RCW 38.40.060 Military leave for public employees, as currently in effect or as hereafter amended.on military leave will be reinstated as provided in RCW 73.16 and applicable federal law.

+32.04 Employees may be granted leaves of absence limited, except in case of physical disability, to six (6) months in any year without loss of seniority by mutual agreement between the Employer and the Union.
 Retention of seniority during a longer leave of absence may be arranged by agreement between the Employer and the Union.
 Leaves of absence will not be granted to employees to work in other industries, training or educational institutions unless mutually agreed to between the Employer and the Union.
 All requests for leaves of absence shall be approved in writing in advance by the Employer and Union.